Assam Province: History

 In 1824, Assam was occupied by British forces following the First Anglo-Burmese War and on 24 February 1826 it was ceded to Britain by Burma under the Yandaboo Treaty of 1826.

 Between 1826 and 1832, Assam was made part of Bengal under the Bengal Presidency.
 From 1832 to October 1838, the Assam princely state was restored in Upper Assam while the British ruled in Lower Assam.
 Purandar Singha was allowed to rule as king of Upper Assam in 1833, but after that brief period Assam was annexed to Bengal by the British.
 In 1873, British political control was imposed on western Naga communities.
 On 6 February 1874, Assam, including Sylhet, was severed from Bengal to form the Assam Chief-Commissionership, also known as the 'North-East Frontier'.
 Shillong was chosen as the capital of the Non-Regulation Province of Assam in September 1874.
 The Lushai Hills were transferred to Assam in 1897.
 The new Commissionership included the five districts of Assam proper (Kamrup, Nagaon, Darrang, Sibsagar and Lakhimpur), Khasi-Jaintia Hills, Garo Hills, Naga Hills, Goalpara and Sylhet-Cachar comprising about 54,100 sq miles.
-Cooch Behar, a historical part of Assam, was left out.

 From 16 October 1905, Assam became part of the province of East Bengal and Assam.
 The province was annulled in 1911 following a sustained mass protest campaign and on 1 April 1912 the two parts of Bengal were reunited and a new partition based on language followed, Oriya and Assamese areas were separated to form new administrative units: Bihar and Orissa Province was created to the west, and Assam Province to the east.